 You can apply to increase your cover multiple times.
-However, the total amount you can increase your cover by can't be more than the lower of £200,000 or 100% of the original cover amount, across all changes applied.
+However, the total increase in your cover amount can't be more than £250,000 across all changes applied.

 If you increase your cover this way, we'll set up an additional policy that takes the increase into account.
 This will: